imiskolee/imiskolee.github.io/source/_posts/2018-05-10-golang-parallel-iterator.md

 ```

-In the last example. we use gorontinue for parllel and control concurrence with  `WaitGroup`.
+In the last example. we used goroutine for parllel and control parllel with  `WaitGroup`.

+Same as its name, `WaitGroup` is a way to control(Wait these all be done.) a group(more than 1 goroutines).
+You can be found the detail in [here](https://golang.org/pkg/sync/#WaitGroup).

 ### More Examples

-* if we need load remote resource of each item when i load a list from database.
+* If we need load remote resource of each item when i load a list from database.

 ### Best Practice